Licheng-Zheng/propellerandwingoptimizer/README.md

 My Progress diagram, can't really show you it because then you can't see the entire thing and the image export is not very good :( Maybe I can add a video in the future....
 ![Progress Diagram](https://github.com/Licheng-Zheng/propellerandwingoptimizer/blob/e7c3d1151899df6fe70e1def9bad8f764783f5ca/media/progressdiagram.png)

+After optimizing for a single airfoil, it also creates a 3d stl file of the wing, (which is just the airfoil extruded).
+It can be used for 3d printing (and machining I'd imagine), but it is still just the airfoil extuded so there's nothing too special about it.
+![Extruded wing stl displayed with pyvista] (media\Extruded Wing - No clue why its so long.png)
+![Wing in Prusa slicer] (C:\Users\liche\OneDrive\Desktop\PycharmProjects\PropellerDesign\media\Wing in Prusaslicer again.png)

 #### Goal
 I want to provide the program a bunch of different parameters and conditions that the wing/propeller will be working within, and create the optimal wing/propeller design for those parameters.